jblairpdx/GIScience_I/syllabus.md

 After completing this course, students should be able to:

-* Plan and execute basic GIS analysis using a software framework.
+* Plan and execute basic GIS analysis using a software application framework.
 * Communicate the results of an analysis through language and graphics.
 * Articulate the characteristics of and differences between data representations.
 * Identify and critique choices that are made in map design.